Education in China: Senior secondary

-Senior secondary education often refers to three years of high school education, as from grade 10 to grade 12.
+Senior secondary education often refers to three years of high school education, as from Year 10 to Year 12.
 Normally, students who have finished six years of primary education will continue three more years of academic study in middle schools as regulated by the Compulsory education law at the age of twelve.
 This is not compulsory for senior secondary education, where junior graduates may choose to continue a three-year academic education in academic high schools, which will eventually lead to university or to switch to a vocational course in vocational high schools.

 Generally, high school years usually have two semesters, starting in September and February.
 In some rural areas, the operation may be subject to agricultural cycles.
 The number of lessons offered by a school every week is very subjective and largely depends on the school's resources.
 In addition to normal lessons, periods for private study and extracurricular activity are provided as well.
-The academic curriculum consists of Chinese, Mathematics, English, Physics, Chemistry, Biology, Geography, History, Ideology & Political Science, Music, Fine Arts, PE, Technology, Computing, etc. Some schools may also offer vocational subjects.
-Generally speaking, Chinese, Mathematics, and English are considered as three main subjects as they will definitely be examined in Gaokao.
+The academic curriculum consists of Yuwen, Mathematics, English, Physics, Chemistry, Biology, Geography, History, Ideology & Political Science, Music, Fine Arts, PE, Technology, Computing, etc. Some schools may also offer vocational subjects.
+Generally speaking, Yuwen, Mathematics, and English are considered as three main subjects as they will definitely be examined in Gaokao.
 In most provinces, students also need to be examined in either natural sciences, which incorporate Physics, Chemistry and Biology, or social sciences, which incorporate Geography, History, and Ideology & Political Science.
 Required high school political courses elaborate on Marxism, Maoism, theory contributions of subsequent leaders, and the communist institutions of China.

 In China, a senior high school graduate will be considered as an educated person, although the majority of graduates will go on to universities or vocational colleges.
 Given that the competition for limited university places is extremely intense, most high schools are evaluated by their academic performance in Gaokao by parents and students.